Manta-Network/docs/docs/guides/DolphinPay.md

     <img alt="password-too-short" src="/img/guides/pwd-too-short.png" width="50%"/>
    </div>

-- Check that that your shields are down if you are using Brave browser.
+- Check that your shields are down if you are using Brave browser.
 <br/>

    <div style={{textAlign: 'center'}}>